open/close all folders

 - Kick the Dog: One of the first things we learn about him is that he nailed someone's dog to the ceiling to stop it from barking.

 - Psycho for Hire: This guy is a mad man, and he was given the task of killing the Hogfather.
+Even in his "mortal" assignments, he was pointlessly brutal, killing servants because he was being "thorough".

 - Psychopathic Manchild: Oh boy, this guy kills people the very moment they stop being useful to him, all while maintaining a childish immaturity.
 The effect is rather creepy, to say the least.